baeriswyln/eth-cs/docs/bachelors/ads/graph-theory.md

 The Bellman-Ford algorithm finds shortest paths in a graph without negative cycles.
 The principle of this algorithm is to have $l$-precise bounds - bounds that are only exact for the first $l$ vertices in the shortest-path-tree.
 These bounds are iteratively improved, until the costs do no longer change, which is after $(n-1)$ runs at the latest.
-The recurrence of this algorithm is defined as:
+The recursion of this algorithm is defined as:

 \begin{align}
 \forall v &\in S_{\leq l} \; \backslash \; \{s\}\\